Last updated July 29, 2021

 Additionally, Oregon has strict rules around the use of Commercial Mail Receiving Agencies (CMRAs) and Private Mailboxes (PMBs).
 In short, you cannot use these addresses for your Oregon LLC’s Registered Agent address.
 The state runs all addresses through a USPS database verification.

-Your Oregon LLC’s Registered Agent needs to be available during normal business hours (9am – 5pm), Monday through Friday, in case Service of Process arrives and someone needs to sign for it.
+Your Oregon LLC’s Registered Agent needs to be available during normal business hours (9am – 5pm), Monday through Friday, in case Service of Process for your LLC arrives and someone needs to sign for it.

 Who Can Be Your LLC’s Registered Agent in Oregon?